 |Many millions (infinity)||lizard with three strokes|

 The ancient Egyptians carved or painted most of their hieroglyphs from right to left, but sometimes the scribing order was reversed.
 Our calculator produces the numerical hieroglyphs sequence in reverse order with higher degree symbols on the left and lower degree ones on the right.
-You may recognise the reading order by the figures with face - start reading toward the front of its head.
+You may recognize the reading order by the figures with face - start reading toward the front of its head.

 The ancient Egyptians scribed a fractional number by a sum of unit fractions.
-For example number 0.89 (89/100) can be expanded to the sum of unit fractions: 1/2+1/3+1/18+1/900.
+For example, number 0.89 (89/100) can be expanded to the sum of unit fractions: 1/2+1/3+1/18+1/900.
 Read Egyptian fractions for more details.